 - It is highly conductive

-Because it has capability of easily transmit of the signals.
+Because it has the capability of easily transmitting of signals.

 - It does not lose electricity or current in the way

-- Designers need only a small amount of copper for perfect manufacturing of PCBs
+- Designers need only a small amount of copper for the perfect manufacturing of PCBs

 - There is no need to use tons of copper